markh55/Dart-Quiz/README.md

   * To be simple and inviting for the user.
   * Enjoyable to play.
   * Test the users darts knowledge without losing enjoyment.

 ## Wireframes

+For the design of the Quiz i wanted it to be inviting, simple and easy to use for the user.

+Ive achieved this by doing the following;

+ * Heading in the middle of the page ( The Darts Quiz )
+ * Quiz box with the questions and next button within
+ * The next button will only appear when a answer is selceted
+ * Once quiz is completed a score box will appear with the score you got

 ### Browser